aashudhakad/Flipping-Card-Design/README.md

 Responsive Design: Ensures the card looks great on different screen sizes.
 # Files

-card.html: Contains the HTML structure of the flipping card.
+index.html: Contains the HTML structure of the flipping card.

-card.css: Contains the CSS styles for the card design and flipping animation.
+style.css: Contains the CSS styles for the card design and flipping animation.

 logo.png: The logo image displayed on the front face of the card.